-In 1998, Derek and Christine Vandeberg left Derek’s home town of Missoula and headed north to Bigfork intending to open a small frame shop.
-Nineteen years later, in addition to offering the finest custom picture framing available anywhere, Frame of Reference has become one of the premier fine art galleries in Montana.
-Christine has since moved to greener pastures (quite literally – she lives in Vermont now) but the gallery continues to thrive with an ever-expanding selection of unique framing materials, an innovative flair for design, and an exceptional collection of artists.
+In 1998, Derek left his home town of Missoula and headed north to Bigfork intending to open a small frame shop.
+Twenty one years later, in addition to offering the finest custom picture framing available anywhere, Frame of Reference has become one of the premier fine art galleries in Montana.
+With the move to Whitefish, the gallery has been expanded in size and scope.
+The framing aspect of the gallery continues to thrive with an ever-expanding selection of unique framing materials, an innovative flair for design, and an exceptional collection of artists.

 In February 2017 Derek relocated the gallery from Bigfork to a historic building on Central Avenue in the heart of the Old Town District in Whitefish, 40 minutes north of the old location.
 The new gallery has literally five times the wall space in a series of rooms allowing for both expansive vistas and intimate corners to showcase our collection.
 We show almost exclusively original works created by both emerging and established artists with a connection to the wild places we call home; mediums include paint, glass, bronze, photography and wood, and every artist we show has representation because one or more of us has a visceral reaction to their creations.
 In addition, we now feature a carefully-curated collection of secondary market pieces, works that have come from private holdings and are available to enrich your personal collection and feed your soul.
 These are primarily works by significant artists from the Old and New West – from Charlie Russell to Russell Chatham, this ever-changing exhibit is always worth a visit.